borntofrappe/borntofrappe/README.md

 };
 ```

-Use the path produce the content only for the specific entry.
+The idea is to use the path to produce the content only for the specific entry.

 Isolate the latest entry from the sorted collection.

 ```js
 const [entry] = entries.sort((a, b) => parseInt(b.day, 10) - parseInt(a.day, 10));
 ```

-Re-use the importing syntax to extract the corresponding component.
+Repeat the importing syntax to extract the corresponding component.

 ```js
 const log = import.meta.glob('/src/log/*.md');